 Business Fundamentals consists of three courses—Accounting, Finance, and Statistics—which will help you have an edge whether you are in the pre-application stage or have already enrolled.
 Completing courses can give schools greater confidence that you can master the core business concepts.
 Even when you’re holding a place, the courses can help you prepare for a rigorous program.

-The Business Fundamentals courses are authored and reviewed by business school faculty—currently, they have faculty from Wharton, George Mason, Georgetown, Northeastern, UT-Austin, SMU, and the University of Louisville.
-Each subject includes lectures, quizzes, a practice test, and a final test.
+The Business Fundamentals courses are authored and reviewed by business school faculty from top business schools including Wharton, George Mason, Penn State, Georgetown, Northeastern, UT-Austin, SMU, and the University of Louisville.

 Find out more here: